 How Does Acupuncture Work?
-Several processes, effects, primarily those on pain.
 Acupuncture points are believed to stimulate the central nervous system (the brain and spinal cord) to release chemicals into the muscles, spinal cord, and brain.
-These chemicals either change the experience of pain or release other chemicals, such as hormones, that influence the body's self-regulating systems.
+These chemicals either change the experience of pain or release other chemicals, such as hormones and endorphins, that influence the body's self-regulating systems and reduce pain.
 The biochemical changes may stimulate the body's natural healing abilities and promote physical and emotional well-being.

-Acupuncture also has been documented to affect the parts of the central nervous system related to sensation and involuntary body functions, such as immune reactions and processes whereby a person's blood pressure, blood flow, and body temperature are regulated.
+Acupuncture also has been documented for 1000's of years to affect the parts of the central nervous system related to sensation and involuntary body functions, such as immune reactions and processes whereby a person's blood pressure, blood flow, and body temperature are regulated.
 Pre-clinical studies have documented acupuncture's effects, but they have not been able to fully explain how acupuncture works within the framework of the Western system of medicine.
-According to the NIH Consensus Statement on Acupuncture: Acupuncture as a therapeutic intervention is widely practiced in the United States.
-While there have been many studies of its potential usefulness, many of these studies provide equivocal results because of design, sample size, and other factors.
-The issue is further complicated by inherent difficulties in the use of appropriate controls, such as placebos and sham acupuncture groups.
-However, promising results have emerged, for example, showing efficacy of acupuncture in adult postoperative and chemotherapy nausea and vomiting and in postoperative dental pain.
+According to the NIH Consensus Statement on Acupuncture: Acupuncture is an effective and safe therapeutic intervention which is widely practiced in the United States and around the world.

-To schedule your appointment to find out if Acupuncture can help you call our office today 407-682-4454.
+To schedule your appointment to find out if Acupuncture near me can help you call our office today 407-682-4454.